// How we got here

 "The loneliest moment in game dev isn't when you're stuck.
 It's when you finish — and there's nobody there to see it."

-Tim shipped 30+ solo games and knows exactly how bleak that silence gets.
+Tim built 30+ solo games and knows exactly how bleak that silence gets.

-30+ solo games shipped GDU founder 400K+ students
+30+ solo games GDU founder Millions of views on YouTube

 Chris DeLeon, Co-Founder of Dev Pods